Adele announces details of rescheduled Las Vegas shows

-Adele has today (July 25) unveiled details of her rescheduled Las Vegas shows.
+Adele has today (July 25) shared details of her rescheduled Las Vegas shows.

-Now, it’s been announced that all the previously postponed ‘Weekends With Adele’ concerts have now been rescheduled and in addition to the 24 previously announced shows, a further eight new shows have been unveiled.
+Now it’s been announced that all the previously postponed ‘Weekends With Adele’ concerts have now been rescheduled.
+In addition to the 24 previously announced shows, a further eight new shows have been unveiled.

 A statement on the musician’s website explained: “Access will be limited with priority given to fans who held tickets for the original show dates or had previously registered and been waitlisted for the ‘Weekends With Adele’ Verified Fan Presale.